OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 |search for Docker app|

-When the whale icon in the status bar stays steady, Docker Desktop is up-and-running, and is accessible from any terminal window.
+When the Docker icong (a whale) in the status bar says steady, Docker Desktop is up-and-running, and is accessible from any terminal window.

 |whale on taskbar|